mnieber/mnieber.github.io/_posts/2019-11-27-facet-based-development.markdown

 - the application stores an Application State in its Application Layer which is separate from its Presentation Layer.
 The Application State contains information that is needed in several places in the application (e.g. the id of the currently selected document).
 On the other hand, if information is local to a visual component or its direct children then I may store it in the Presentation layer.

 - the Presentation Layer is relatively dumb.
 It visualizes the Application State and responds to user actions by sending commands to the Application Layer.
-For example, it may send a selectItem command when it detects a mouse click.
-The rule that causes selected items to also be highlighted is enforced in the Application Layer.
-This is true in general: behaviours are enforced in the Application Layer.
+The effects of this action (which determines the behaviour of the application) is decided by the Application Layer.

 - the Application State is stored in smart Containers, such as a Documents container and a Users container.
 I will explain below what "smart" means, but for now imagine that a Container with selection and highlight information can automatically synchronize the two.

 - smart Containers contain reusable parts called Facets.
 You can think of Facets as the different concerns that the Container takes care of.
 For example, a Users Container may have a Selection Facet, a Highlight Facet and a Filtering Facet.
-The Selection Facet receives a list of selectable ids, and stores a list of the currently selected ones.
-Since the Selection Facet is only concerned with the ids, we can also use it in the Documents Container, given that we provide a mapping between Documents and ids.
-In general we try to use generic concepts in Facets to make them reusable.
+In general we try to use abstraction in Facets to make them reusable (a User selection and a Document selection can use the same abstraction)

 - Facets support operations that follow the Template Method pattern.
 For example, as a programmer you can customize the callbacks of the "selectItem" operation in the Selection Facet.
 We will see how combining different behaviours (e.g. after selecting an item in the Selection Facet, also highlight it in the Highlight Facet) is achieved via this callback mechanism.